Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

-## In Memory TTL-based Cache
+## In Memory TTL-based Cache (Since v1.5.0)

-Beginning with ACS AEM Commons v1.5.0, Error Page Handler comes w an in-memory TTL based
+Introduced in ACS AEM Commons 1.5.0, Error Page Handler comes w an in-memory TTL based.
+It is recommended you upgrade to 1.5.0 and configure the cache per your requirements using the sling:OsgiConfig settings outlined above.

-### JMX Mbean
+### JMX MBean

 * The cache implementation is an implementation detail and may change over time without notice; This may change the MBean behavior, attributes and operations. *